BlackBoxVision/react-qr-reader/README.md

 | ViewFinder | component               | none          | ViewFinder component to rendering over the video element                                          |
 | style      | a valid React style     | none          | Styling for the container element. **Warning** The preview will always keep its 1:1 aspect ratio. |
 | className  | string                  | none          | ClassName for the container element.                                                              |

+## Browser Support

+If you need to support older browsers, checkout [this guide](https://github.com/zxing-js/library#browser-support) in how to make it compatible with legacy ones

 ## Issues